adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-5-Week-Three.md

 ## What's in the way? ##

 In class, we talked some more about Python and how types work.
 Python is pretty tricky even though it looks fairly simple to learn.
 For example, it took me a while to get used to using tabs and indentation rather than curly brackets.
-My quiz scores tell me that I need to spend more time reviewing the readings and exploring these fundamental Python concepts on my own.
+My quiz scores tell me that I need to spend more time reviewing the readings and exploring some fundamental Python concepts on my own.

 ## What will I do next week? ##

-Next week, I’d like to catch up with assignments in all of my classes.
+Next week, I’d like to catch up on assignments in all of my classes.
 The second project - Netflix has been released, so I will begin work on that to finish as early as possible.

 ## What’s my experience of the class? ##